timescale/docs/use-timescale/ha-replicas/high-availability.md

     You should see `postgres=>` prompt.

-1. Check if your instance is currently in recovery:
+1. Check if your node is currently in recovery:

     ```sql
     select pg_is_in_recovery();